ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 ## Lossy image compression: luma transform

-Furthermore, even within the luma channel (i.e. looking at luma information only), the human eye is more sensitive to sharp changes in brightness across adjacent pixels than gradual changes in brightness across adjacent pixels. through a Discrete Cosine Transform (DCT) algorithm, a computer can convert the luma information into parts with sharper changes, and parts with gradual changes.
+Furthermore, even within the luma channel (i.e. looking at luma information only), the human eye is more sensitive to sharp changes in brightness across adjacent pixels than gradual changes in brightness across adjacent pixels.
+Through a Discrete Cosine Transform (DCT) algorithm, a computer can separate the luma information and differentiate parts with sharper changes, and parts with gradual changes.

 As the compression level increases (this is the quality setting you often play with in Photoshop and other image-editing software), the computer increasingly discards more and more information, starting from the gradual-change information.
 For photograph images, you will generally hit diminishing returns below 85%: each 1% decrease in quality brings you less and less savings on filesize.